SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 You can use the Microsoft Search API to query SharePoint Embedded services container content in your application.
 Search requests run in the context of the signed-in user.
 Search results are only scoped to enforce any access control applied to the items by the user.
 For example, search results will include all content matching the search criteria and accessible by the user regardless of whether the SharePoint repository services application is authorized to access the content.
 It is recommended to specify the container type accessible by the application in the search request body to ensure search results are properly scoped.

 ## Content Discovery in M365
-Your users will be able to discover and share content from your SharePoint Embedded services applications in their Recommended, Quick Access or Shared With Me feeds on M365 surfaces like Office.com, SharePoint Search results or OneDrive user accounts.
+Your users will be able to discover and share content from your SharePoint Embedded applications in their Recommended, Quick Access or Shared With Me feeds on M365 surfaces like Office.com, SharePoint Search results or OneDrive user accounts.
 This allows your users to leverage  familiar M365 experiences to discover content from your applications.
 In future releases, M365 Content Discovery can be configured to be disabled across all M365 surfaces.

 #### Enable Sharing dialog in Office.com
 > [!Note]